armory/documentation/_spinnaker_install_admin_guides/aws-dr.md

 Perform the following tasks when you make the passive Spinnaker into the active Spinnaker:

-* Use the same version of Halyard to deploy the passive Spinnaker installation that was used to deploy the active Spinnaker.
+* Use the same version of Operator or Halyard to deploy the passive Spinnaker installation that was used to deploy the active Spinnaker.
 * AWS Aurora
     * Promote another cluster in the global database to have read/write capability.
-    * Update Halyard configuration to point to the promoted database if the database endpoint and/or the database credentials have changed.
+    * Update `SpinnakerService` manifest if using Operator, or Halyard configuration if using Halyard to point to the promoted database if the database endpoint and/or the database credentials have changed.
 * Create the Redis clusters.
 * Activate the passive instance.
     * Set the replicas to more than 0.
 Ideally, this should be set to the same number of replicas that the active Spinnaker used.